 Additive Manufacturing Today

 Public perception of additive manufacturing has been skewed for years.
 Industry monoliths have been obsessed over futuristic, vanity applications instead of practical use cases.
 But they’ve had it wrong.
-Today, industrial 3D printing solutions are already transforming supply chains and manufacturers around the world.
+Today, are already transforming supply chains and manufacturers around the world.

 Industry experts have long predicted the advent of an "Additive Manufacturing Revolution".
 But the way they pitch it, 3D printing is as practical as flying cars.
 These experts may have to wait another decade for their unit economics and throughput capacity of 3D printing to make mass production and mass customization financially and physically viable.
 Moreover, many of the industries viewed by experts as “ripe for disruption” lack the business processes required to commercialize additive for mass production except for a handful of edge cases where more qualitative intangibles took priority over return on investment (ROI).